No part of mainland Greece is more than 150km from the sea!

 - Greek food spreads its culinary influence throughout Europe and beyond.
 It is known as some of the best food in the world!
 With an age old tradition, Greek cuisine has been greatly influenced by both Eastern and Western cultures.
 With each successive invasion and settlement came culinary influences – from the Romans, Venetians, Balkans, Turks, Slavs, and even the English – and many Greek foods have names with origins in those cultures, most notably the Ottoman Empire.

-This tour starts and finishes at a 5* Beach Resort in Eretria on Greece’s second largest Island, Euboea.
+This tour starts and finishes at the seaside town of Nafpaktos on the Gulf of Corinth.
 Private shuttle from / to Athens Airport is provided.

 Eretria to Volos